Password Rotation

 • Enhance Contacts with Microsoft Entra ID

-For Microsoft Entra ID And On-premise Active Directory Password Rotation
+For Microsoft Entra ID and on-premises Active Directory password rotation

 NOTE The Enable Password Rotation toggle activates both on-premises Active Directory and Microsoft Entra ID password rotation.